lukewbecker/perruna-stock-picks/README.md

-# Repo for Perruna stock picks analysis and DITM Call alt strategy
+# Repo for Perruna stock pick

+## Analysis and Options Research based on picks

 - Question 1: Can using a Deep in the money (DITM) call, with approximately .8 delta at the beginning of the year do just as good a job as the actual stock?
 - What other parameters should we be concerned with when creating a portfolio based on these stock pickers?